 Now following Bulletproof Picasso, Christmas carols on boats and playing Led Zeppelin did not really revive things to any former greatness neither.
 To add insult to injury, A Girl A Bottle A Boat really accentuates this rush down the pop canal that bubbled to the surface already on their 2014 record.

-In times past Train sported a somewhat immature, yet spicy teenage wit, which was – in the context – acceptable.
+In times past, Train sported a somewhat immature, yet spicy teenage wit, which was – in the context – acceptable.
 I’d even call it brazenly good at times.
 Nothing like that on A Girl A bottle A Boat.
 Their creative, witty style of former times is pretty much out the door.
 This is all so whitewashed and bland that the brownie point calculator rusted over and broke down.

 The record now embraces all sorts of new and ‘modern’ currents and nuances totally at odds with their former savvy and style.
 This just makes them tracks sink into the lukewarm, shallow style modern disco-crazed kids seem to be most comfortable in.

 Just take the disco-heavy track Drink Up that just makes me want to go hang glitter-balls somewhere in the room, so that we get the ambiance.
 On top, the boring song structure and throw-away lyrics just drove me to depression.
 So, track #1 already fails on more levels than only one.

-Yet to state that all sucks because Train changed styles would be a bit too easy.
+Yet to state that all sucks, because Train changed styles, would be a bit too easy.
 With their trademark sound almost gone, they now explore other flavors.
-Like the aforementioned disco style or some fake House Music after pretending to be The Rasmus.
-What really threw me is stuff like this pseudo hip-hop followed by Ska and Reggae like sounds.
-I guess you see what I am driving at?
+Like the aforementioned disco style, or some fake House Music after pretending to be The Rasmus.
+What really threw me is stuff like this pseudo hip-hop, followed by Ska and Reggae like sounds.

 Or you’ll find tracks like Loverman with a simplistic one-dimensional song structure only beaten to the punch by lyrics that are so dumb I want to hit my head against a wall.
 Not sure what Priscilla Renea was thinking when she signed on to feature on this track.

 Yet, some inkling of what could have been in a better world still exists on A Girl A Bottle A Boat.
 The second-before-last track Lost and Found gives you an idea on where they could have gone with a tad more creativity.
 But only just.
 And then there are tracks like Working Girl that may offer a trifle more promise than the others do.
 But again nothing to turn up the volume for.

 I am seeing this record as a jumble of more or less well executed songs thrown onto a wall.
-To see what sticks and what doesn’t.
+To see what sticks, and what doesn’t.
 In comparison, other artists like Taylor Swift also went full tilt pop, but boy the execution exceeded excellence.
 There was no shallowness, nor any loose ends to tie up.
-If anything, the record gives you this cold impression of over-control – which again is typical of Swift and her working style.
+If anything, her record gives you this cold impression of over-control – which again is typical of Swift and her working style.